-She may have left the Victorian on Cass Street to marry my father, but the love and warmth of her childhood has followed her throughout her life.
+She may have left the Victorian on tree-lined street to marry my father, but the love and warmth of her childhood has followed her throughout her life.
 As her father told her, she told me, “Always fill a guest’s coffee or tea cup, anything less would suggest they’re not welcome.”

 What does turning eighty mean?
 As a witness to the last 5o or so years of my mother’s life, I see it as an evolving study of how one person can touch many lives.
 My Mom’s a giver not a taker, an optimist not an Eeyore, an action verb on a page of pronouns, a doer in a world of couch potatoes.

 Her road has been bumpy, smooth, adventurous, lonely at times, and life-threatening at others; and despite it all she rarely thinks of herself.
 To paraphrase Frank Lloyd Wright, for her, youth is a quality, not a matter of her circumstances.